 EntertainmentCelebrities Snoop Dogg calls for 'Roots' remake boycott Snoop Dogg called for a boycott of the "Roots" miniseries in a profanity-laced Instagram video.
 Photo Credit: Getty Images / Matthew Eisman By Frank Lovece Special to Newsday Updated May 31, 2016 6:34 PM Print Share fbShare Tweet Email Rapper, actor and reality-TV star Snoop Dogg has laced into the miniseries “Roots” and other TV productions depicting American slavery, issuing a profanity-filled video on Instagram.
 “No disrespect, but I can’t watch no [expletive] mo’ black movies where [African-Americans are] gettin’ dogged out,” Snoop stated in what appeared to be selfie shot at home. “ ‘12 Years a Slave,’ ‘Roots,’ ‘Underground’ — I can’t watch none of that.”
 He continued: “I’m sick of this. . . .
 How the [expletive] they gonna put ‘Roots’ on on Memorial Day?” he said of History channel’s four-night remake of the Emmy-sweeping 1977 original.
 The new miniseries began Monday and concludes June 2.
 “They gonna just keep beating that . . . into our heads, of how they did us, huh?”
 Snoop, born Calvin Broadus, went on.
 “I mean, I don’t understand America.
 They just want to just keep showing abuse that we took hundreds and hundreds of years ago.
 But guess what: We taking the same abuse.
 Think about that part.
 When y’all going to make a . . . series about the success that black folks is having?
 The only success we have is ‘Roots’ and ‘12 Years a Slave’ and [expletive] like that, huh? . . .
 I ain’t watching that. . . .
 Let’s create our own [programming] based on today, how we live and how we inspire people today.”
 A History channel spokeswoman did not return a Newsday request for comment.
 So far this year, movies centering on African-American characters and themes have included the biographies “Race,” about athlete Jesse Owens, and Don Cheadle as jazz legend Miles Davis in “Miles Ahead.”
 Fiction features include “Barbershop: The Next Cut.”
 On television, the drama series “Empire,” about a black-owned music label, and “Black-ish,” a comedy about an upscale black family, are hits.
 Monday’s first episode of “Roots,” which aired on History, A&E, Lifetime and LMN, drew 5.3 million viewers, according to a History channel press release.
 LeVar Burton, who starred in the original and is a co-executive producer of the remake, said in a statement in February, “Nearly 40 years ago I had the privilege to be a part of an epic television event that started an important conversation in America.
 I am incredibly proud to be a part of this new retelling and start the dialogue again, at a time when it is needed more than ever.”
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.